jszopi/restrained-ESP-fit/README.md

 ## Development

-Development takes place on the `master` branch
+Development takes place on the `master` branch.
-The `resp` version currently being wrapped is `2.4`, but this may change to a different minor version if one is released upstream.
+The `resp` version currently being wrapped on `master` is `2.4`, but this may change to a newer minor version if one is released upstream.
-To continue producing packages wrapping multiple `resp` versions, branches `v2.2.z` and `v2.4.z` will be updated with new developments on `master`.
+To continue producing packages wrapping multiple `resp` versions, branches `v2.2.z` and `v2.4.z` will be updated with any new developments from `master`.
 These will likely cease to be supported when the development of version `3.0` starts.

 ---